-At this year’s annual AirWorks conference, DJI has confirmed its intentions to better equip the agricultural industry.
+At this year’s annual AirWorks conference, DJI has confirmed its intentions to better equip drones for the agriculture industry.

 With the slogan ‘Today’s Tools, Tomorrow’s Standards,’ the manufacturer outlined the $1.4bn worth of addressable agricultural market in the US where drones can help improve work.